4 of the Best Website Translation Plugins (+ Features You Need)

 But as we mentioned above, you might want more advanced features that let you manually edit your translations (or get help from professional translators), optimize your site for SEO in different languages, and customize how your site looks.

 You can do all of those things with Weglot.
-Keep reading to learn more, or skip to whichever section is most important to you:
+Keep reading to learn more.

-Manually Editing Your Translations
+How to Manually Edit Your Translations

 With Weglot, it’s fast and simple to make manual edits to your translations.